Identification-robust inference for the LATE with high-dimensional covariates: Introduction

 \section{Introduction}

-We propose a high-dimensional conditional test statistic with uniformly correct asymptotic size.
+We propose an orthogonalized Anderson-Rubin (AR) test statistic with uniformly correct asymptotic size.
 The proposed method exhibits robustness against weak identification and high dimensionality in the LATE framework.
 Furthermore, we provide a practical guideline, including a step-by-step algorithm, for drawing inferences for the LATE with high-dimensional controls.
-This algorithm entails (1) inverting the proposed statistics to derive confidence intervals and (2) applying machine-learning approaches to overcome the regularization bias and overfitting within the high-dimensional model.
+This algorithm entails (1) inverting the proposed statistic to derive confidence intervals and (2) applying machine learning approaches to overcome the regularization bias and overfitting within the high-dimensional model.
 The objective is motivated by the persistent challenges of the weak-instrument problem in empirical research and the prevalence of rich data in the contemporary big data era.

 In models where certain explanatory variables correlate with the error term, least squares estimators yield inconsistent coefficient estimates.
-To address this, instrumental variables (IV) are often employed, as they are uncorrelated with the error term but correlated with the endogenous explanatory variables.
+To address this, instrumental variables are often employed, as they are uncorrelated with the error term but correlated with the endogenous explanatory variables.
 Nonetheless, if the correlation between the instruments and endogenous variables is weak, IV estimation becomes imprecise, resulting in unreliable tests and confidence intervals.
 This presents the weak-instrument problem, a notable concern in empirical practice.